rlewkowicz/mediawiki-chef/README.md

 Setup
 =======================
-There are three folders of interest:
+There are three folders of interest, these will be configured on system initialization by chef:

 ```
 /var/lib/mysql (Can use existing installation.
 See Caveat Emptor)
-/var/www/mediawiki (This will be initialized only one.
+/var/www/mediawiki (This will be initialized only once.
 See Caveat Emptor)
 /etc/parsoid (This I think is going to be overridden each time.
 Todo:fix)
 ```

-These will be configured on system initialization by chef.
-The following is not required, just a suggestion.
+The following is not required, just a suggestion:
 So ideally your data is on designated data volumes.
 Our setup is such that there is a mounted data volume mounted on let’s say /app.
 Then you have all your folders in this folder so:

 ```